i-am-ravi-prakash/leanrning/java/object-oriented-programming.md

 Let's say I am withdrawing money from ATM.
 After I inserted the card in the machine one popup will display on the screen asking to select any option.
 I will select Withdraw Money option and put the required details like amount to be withdrawn and my ATM pin.
 After processing all the details, ATM will give me the money.

 If we observe this example carefully, we can see that ATM machine is only displaying the functionality.
 We don't know what was the internal internal implementation of withdrawing the money from ATM.

-## Encapsulation

-It's defined as wrapping the data and code together as a single unit.
-It's a mechanism that binds together the code and data it manipulates.
-- Technically, in encapsulation data and variables in a class are hidden from any other classes and can only be access through any member methods of the class in which they are declared.
-- In encapsulation, data in a class is hidden from any other classes which is similar to what **data-hiding** does.
-So, the terms “encapsulation” and “data-hiding” are used interchangeably.
-- Encapsulation can be achieved by declaring all the variables in a class as private and writing public methods in the class to set and get the values of the variables.

 # Inheritance